Albert N. Jorgensen

 Albert Nels Jorgensen (1899 – 1978) was an American academic administrator who served as the seventh president of the University of Connecticut (1935–1962).
-Its longest-serving president and its youngest at age 36 at the time of his appointment, Jorgensen led UConn's transformation from a sleepy, unaccredited agricultural college to a major modern university.
-UConn came into existence via the renaming of Connecticut State College in 1939.
-Student enrollment rose from 844 in 1935 to 11,877 in 1962—an increase of over 1400%.
+Its longest-serving president and its youngest at age 36 at the time of his appointment, Jorgensen led UConn's transformation from a sleepy agricultural college to a major modern university.
+UConn came into existence by renaming Connecticut State College in 1939.
+Student enrollment rose from 844 in 1935 to 11,877 in 1962—an increase of over 1,400%.
 Opened in 1955, the Jorgensen Center for the Performing Arts on the university's Storrs campus was named in Jorgensen's honor.
 The Harriet Jorgensen Theatre is named after his wife.

+Life and career

 Born in Lanark, Illinois, in 1899 to Danish immigrant parents, Jorgensen was raised in Sabula, Iowa.
-He earned a bachelor's degree in English from Coe College in 1921 and served as a school principal in Sabula and superintendent in Arlington, Iowa.
-He earned an M.A. in psychology from the University of Iowa in 1925 and a Ph.D in educational administration from Iowa State University in 1929.
-He held positions at Iowa State, Michigan State University, and the University of Buffalo (1931–1935) before assuming office as UConn's seventh president in 1935.
+He earned a bachelor's degree in English from Coe College in 1921 and worked as school principal in Sabula, Iowa, and school superintendent in Arlington, Iowa.
+He received his MA degree in psychology from the University of Iowa in 1925 and PhD in educational administration from Iowa State University in 1929.

+Jorgensen held positions at Iowa State University, Michigan State University, and the University of Buffalo (1931–1935) before assuming office as UConn's seventh president in 1935.